-Some of the streets around Stanford carry significant amounts of traffic each day, with daily traffic volumes reaching or exceeding 20,000 cars on several important campus access roads such as the road adjacent to the campus and over 50,000 cars each day to the north and south of the campus.
-The traffic throughout the area has been and will continue to be attributable to both Stanford and other traffic generators in Palo Alto, Menlo Park, and other surrounding jurisdictions.

-Embarcadero Road/Galvez Street, University Avenue/Palm Drive, Sand Hill Road, and Alpine Road.
-The most heavily traveled roadway in the campus vicinity is El Camino Real (SR 82), which is used by over 40,000 cars each day on the portions of
+Some of the streets around Stanford carry significant amounts of traffic each day, with daily traffic volumes reaching or exceeding 20,000 cars on several important campus access roads such as Embarcadero Road/Galvez Street, University Avenue/Palm Drive, Sand Hill Road, and Alpine Road.
+The most heavily traveled roadway in the campus vicinity is El Camino Real (SR 82), which is used by over 40,000 cars each day on the portions of the road adjacent to the campus and over 50,000 cars each day to the north and south of the campus.
+The traffic throughout the area